• Skip to primary navigation

 Can store-bought microwavable popcorn be used in this recipe?

 I would avoid using store-bought microwavable popcorn.
-The reason is that the strongish taste will clash with the delicate flavor of the caramel.
-You could, however, use unflavored SkinnyPop that can be purchased at the grocery store.
+The reason is that the strongish taste will clash with the caramel's delicate flavor.
+You could, however, use unflavored SkinnyPop, which is available at the grocery store.

 Could the kernels be popped in oil on the stovetop?

 It would be all right to pop the kernels in oil on the stovetop.
-I would, however, avoid salting the popped corn.
+I would, however, avoid salting the popcorn.

 Can the Bourbon be omitted?

-You can replace the Bourbon with two teaspoons of vanilla extract if you would prefer that the Bourbon not be used.
+You can replace the Bourbon with 2 teaspoons of vanilla extract if you prefer not to use it.
 This way, it would just be Pecan Praline Popcorn!

 What is the purpose of adding baking soda to the caramel?

-Alkaline baking soda reacts with brown sugar and corn syrup, which are acidic.
-The reaction creates lots of tiny carbon dioxide air bubbles.
+Alkaline baking soda reacts with acidic brown sugar and corn syrup.
+The reaction creates many tiny carbon dioxide bubbles.
 These air bubbles keep the caramel from getting hard, resulting in a softer texture.

 Other Delicious Caramel-Based Treats